 This piece is in good antique condition for its age, with normal signs of age and use, dings, scratches, and other imperfections including wear and crazing.
 I always provide multiple photos that should be considered as an integral part of the description and I encourage you to email me with any questions you might have prior to bidding.
 Please keep in mind antique furniture should be purchased for its uniqueness, higher quality material and craftsmanship and antique patina, charm and character….NOT for like-new condition!!!

-Professional packaging and shipping on this item will be FREE.
-(Lower 48 states only).
+Professional packaging and shipping on this item will be 30.00 (Lower 48 states only).
 Professionally prepared for shipment by UPS/FedEx with CUSTOMIZED PACKAGING, fully insured and delivered PROMPTLY AND DIRECTLY to your door by UPS (or FedEx).

-I also invite you to take a minute to visit my online store, Geaux Vintage Antiques, to see more English and European antique furniture, barley twist items, beveled mirrors, wall shelves, and many other unique and personally selected pieces for your home or office décor!
+I also invite you to take a minute to visit my store, Geaux Vintage Antiques, to see more English and European antique furniture, barley twist items, beveled mirrors, wall shelves, and many other unique and personally selected pieces for your home or office décor!

 …”with all that, why Geaux anywhere else?”…